What an aircraft licence is for

 Aircraft call sign template (example of a typical call sign: VHABC)

 alpha character A to Z that represents an aircraft's registration marking.
-This should be as per 1 of the following:
+This should be as per one of the following:

 Apply for an aircraft licence